danny's garden

 So you did.
 You came into the other bedroom, where the boys were hanging out, and announced your intentions.
 You started with me — my New Year’s kiss.
 Then you moved on to the others, one by one.
 You finished with Jayce.

-But that wasn’t the worst of it.
+But that wasn’t the end of it.
 You were still high off the molly and desperate to be touched.
 “Give me some action,” you begged.
 “Anyone.
 Just give me some action.”

 “You should fuck Danny,” Jayce laughed.
 You looked at me.
-I looked away, dismayed.
+I looked away, disgusted.

 I couldn’t believe it.
 I’d liked you so much.
 How could you have been such a whore?